msa-ez/platform/README.md

 echo "[OPEN-AI-TOKEN]" | base64
 ```

-And Try to auto-generate Event-storming model:
+And Try to auto-generate Event-storming model with this guide:  https://intro.msaez.io/tool/chat-gpt/#generating-business-model-utilizing-openai